Reading Post-Colonial Texts (Q3072)

 15 credits, Level 5

-This module will introduce you to postcolonial studies and, in particular, to some of the ways in which the legacy of colonialism has affected writing and other forms of culture.
+This module will introduce you to postcolonial studies.
+We will attend to the legacies of colonialism, and focus upon the ways colonial forces have affected writing and other forms of culture (for example film).

 Writers may include Jean Rhys, Shani Mootoo, Abdulrazak Gurnah, J.M.
 Coetzee, Assia Djebar, Mourid Barghouti and NoViolet Bulawayo.